owendb/owendb.github.io/_posts/2015-03-07-hello-world.markdown

 - There's sometimes things we build at Leukaemia & Lymphoma Research that might be handy to other charities.
 This can be a place I can write about and share them.

-- A place to writeup some of the [Coursera] (https://www.coursera.org/) project work I'm working on In the hope it'll solidify learning.
+- A place to writeup some of the [Coursera] (https://www.coursera.org/) project work I'm working on in the hope it'll solidify learning.

 ## Stack